Healthy — knock on wood — Kevin White eager to ‘do what I do best’

-The frustration of playing just four games in his first two NFL seasons — after being the No. 7 overall pick in the draft in 2015 — has not yet beaten down the 6-3, 216-pound White.
+The frustration of playing only four games in his first two NFL seasons — after being the No. 7 overall pick in the 2015 draft — has not yet beaten down the 6-3, 216-pound White.

-“No. I was actually the opposite,” White said.
-“You get something taken away from you a little bit, you enjoy it more.”
+“No, it was actually the opposite,” White said.
+“You get something taken away from you, you enjoy it more.”

-White participated the opening practice Thursday and like everybody other receiver is still getting acclimated to new quarterbacks.
-He ended Thursday’s practice with a nice catch over the middle from Mark Sanchez on a crossing route, with room to run.
+White participated in the opening practice Thursday, and, like everybody other receiver, he’s still getting acclimated to new quarterbacks.
+He ended the practice with a nice catch over the middle on a pass from Mark Sanchez on a crossing route, with room to run.

-White is aware of the expectations.
-He said the message from the Bears and general manager Ryan Pace was pretty simple:
+He’s aware of the expectations.
+White said the message from the Bears and general manager Ryan Pace was pretty simple.

 “What everybody else wants to see,” he said, “go out there, have fun, do what I need to do.
 Pace is always telling me, ‘No pressure.’
 I just want to play free, go out there and do what I do best.”